 Focus on creating content that earns its place — content that answers real questions, guides real decisions, and builds real trust.
 That means understanding your audience deeply, showing up in the messy middle with clear, in-depth advice, and being useful in a way that is difficult for others to replicate.

 You don’t need to optimise for the engine.
 You need to optimise for the person the engine is trying to serve.
+The best strategies have always centred on understanding users, solving real problems, and helping people make confident decisions.
+The rise of AI and LLMs just reinforces that approach.